mage/mage/docs-sources/includes/_Configuration.md

 ## Format

-The configuration for your game is allowed to exist in either the [YAML format](http://en.wikipedia.org/wiki/YAML) with the `.yaml` file extension, or the [JSON format](http://en.wikipedia.org/wiki/JSON) with the `.json` file extension.
+The configuration for your game is allowed to exist in either the [YAML format](http://en.wikipedia.org/wiki/YAML) with the `.yaml` file extension, the [JSON format](http://en.wikipedia.org/wiki/JSON) with the `.json` file extension, or the [JSON5 format](http://json5.org/) with the `.json5` file extension.

-In a nutshell, YAML is the more human readable format, while JSON is more JavaScript-y in how it represents its variable types.
+In a nutshell, YAML is the more human readable format, while JSON is more JavaScript-like in how it represents its variable types.
+JSON5 represents a good middle-ground between both previous formats.

 ## Location